 - Class schedules and curriculum are customized to student needs and professional/educational backgrounds

 - Students who receive the BSN are equipped to take the National Council Licensing Examination (NCLEX)

-The Bachelor of Science in Nursing at the University of San Francisco is accredited by the Commission on Collegiate Nursing Education and approved by the California State Board of Registered Nursing.
+The baccalaureate degree in nursing, master’s degree in nursing, Doctor of Nursing Practice and the post-graduate APRN certificates at the University of San Francisco School of Nursing and Health Professions are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).
+It is also approved by the California State Board of Registered Nursing.
 Students who graduate from the program are also eligible to receive the California Public Health Nursing Certificate.